zainr6214/zainr6214.github.io/_posts/2018-11-28-zain-rafiuddin-site-launched.md

 Mid term question review

-The question number that i di would be number 20 and
+The question number that i am reviewing would be number 20 and

 Some more information on this question was that 56 percent